 - End the session by pointing out the things the person has done right that they should continue doing.

 This is an excellent way to provide feedback when helping new teammates get to know your support culture.
 You can easily refer to the aspects of the communication that did not, for example, match your company’s customer service quality standards, and encourage those that the agent got right.

-Coaching is definitely one of the best means for on-boarding new customer service agents.
-You can implement the "stop, start, continue" system right from the start and continue doing it throughout the process.
-Once you've finished coaching, you can decide whether to continue with this feedback pattern or choose another one that suits your shifting needs better.
+Coaching is definitely one of the best means of on-boarding new customer service agents.
+You can implement the “stop, start, continue” system right from the start and continue doing it throughout the process.
+Once you’ve finished coaching, you can decide whether to continue with this feedback pattern or choose another one that suits your shifting needs better.